“Life is better when you add fresh air, a warm campfire, bright stars, and s’mores.” —Unknown

 To me, there is nothing better than a salty-sweet combination and I love to sandwich my toasted marshmallow between two salty, buttery Ritz Crackers.
 With this option, I’ve added my personal favorite, a thin peanut butter cup, as my source of sweet.
 In fact, the thin version of the peanut butter cups does not overwhelm the other elements making for a perfect balance of salty and sweet.
 As my go-to favorite, I make sure to have the supplies for this version on every camping trip we take!

 This is a fun way for a group to enjoy and experiment with s’mores.
 It’s also an easy dessert for a group that really requires no cooking for the host.

 Set up a “buffet” of ice cream cones and any filling you can imagine to fill the cones.
 We opted for sugar cones to experiment but I would suggest a larger waffle cone so you have plenty of room for your goodies!

-After many test tries, my favorite concoction turned out to be a peanut butter cup, banana, and marshmallows.
+After many test tries, my favorite concoction was a peanut butter cup, banana, and marshmallows.
 Very Elvis Presley but oh, so good!
 The marshmallows don’t toast inside the cone but they do get warm and gooey.
-The chocolate or spread, if using, will melt and mix together with all the other fillings you use and your cone should be a warm replacement for the traditional s’more graham cracker.
+The chocolate or spread, if used, will melt and mix together with all the other fillings you use and your cone should be a warm replacement for the traditional s’more graham cracker.

 Note: The idea is to serve the dip hot so be careful to remind your gang and any kids present to be careful when they start to dig in.